deeplearning4j/deeplearning4j/multilayer-configuration.md

 - **useDropConnect**: *boolean*, a generalization of dropout; a randomly selected subset of weights within the neural network set to zero.
     - default = false

+For more information on this class, checkout [Javadocs](http://deeplearning4j.org/doc/).